NanoComp/meep/doc/docs/Python_User_Interface.md

 -   No true PML exists for *periodic* media, and a scalar absorber is computationally less expensive and generally just as good.
 See [Optics Express, Vol. 16, pp. 11376-92, 2008](http://www.opticsinfobase.org/abstract.cfm?URI=oe-16-15-11376).
 -   PML can lead to *divergent* fields for certain waveguides with "backward-wave" modes; this can readily occur in metals with surface plasmons, and a scalar absorber is your only choice.
 See [Physical Review E, Vol. 79, 065601, 2009](http://math.mit.edu/~stevenj/papers/LohOs09.pdf).
--   PML can fail if you have a waveguide hitting the edge of your computational cell *at an angle*.
+-   PML can fail if you have a waveguide hitting the edge of your cell *at an angle*.
 See [J. Computational Physics, Vol. 230, pp. 2369-77, 2011](http://math.mit.edu/~stevenj/papers/OskooiJo11.pdf).

 ### Source